isaureCdB/ProtNAff/INSTALLATION.md

 When miniconda is installed, you will be able to creat two environements of ProtNAff, by typing those lines in the ProtNAff folder:

-`conda env create -f protnaff_environment.yml`
+`mamba env create -f protnaff_environment.yml`

-`conda env create -f attract_environment.yml`
+`mamba env create -f attract_environment.yml`

-4. You need jq.
-On Debian you can run the following command:

-`sudo apt install jq`
+If you don't have `mamba` installed, you can replace it with `conda`, but this may be slower.

-5. ProtNAff needs x3dna-dssr to work.
+4. ProtNAff needs x3dna-dssr to work.
 You will find the tool on this page: http://innovation.columbia.edu/technologies/CU20391, to open correctly the web page you need to be on chrome.
 You will ask for a licence, it may take few days to obtain it.
 When you will have download the executable, you have to add the directory on your PATH: